Skip Ribbon Commands

 The practicum phase involves a supervised practicum related to a ministerial area.

-In fulfillment of the guidelines established by the bishops of the California Catholic Conference, the themes covered in AMS include but are not limited to:
+In fulfillment of the guidelines established by the bishops of the California Catholic Conference and those of the Office of Religious Education, the components covered in AMS include but are not limited to:

 Those preparing for leadership in ministry are expected to have a degree of competency that permits them to engage in formation at the advanced level.
 This competency is characterized by: